reflexer-labs/geb/README.md

 A reflex bond is an asset that mirrors the price movements of its collateral in a dampened way (and with lags between the underlying changing its value and the reflex bond system reacting to that).
 The _future_ redemption price of a reflex bond depends on the market price deviation from its _current_ redemption.
 For more details, check the [whitepaper](https://github.com/reflexer-labs/whitepapers/blob/master/rai.pdf).

-# Differences Compared to Multi Collateral Dai (MCD)
+# Code Differences Compared to Multi Collateral Dai (MCD)

 ## Insurance for CDPs